CLS-Data/cohort-documentation/README.md

 After the code is finished, you will have a new set of sub-folders within the `cohort-documentation` folder that contain the PDFs.

-This code was test on 27 November 2024.
+This code was tested on 27 November 2024.
 If you have any issues using this code, please contact me at [liam.wright\@ucl.ac.uk](mailto:liam.wright@ucl.ac.uk).